 A modern dome camera on the facade of an office building.

 As an owner or manager of a business in United State, you probably have security questions that you weren’t sure how to ask.
-Here’s a list of common and reasonable questions to help guide you in the future as you evaluate new (or existing) security solutions.
+Here’s a list of common and reasonable questions

 With my special business needs or unique building layout, how can a typical surveillance and alarm system meet my requirements?